-In 2013, Etisalat joined the M2M multi-operator alliance, which plans to launch a single worldwide Sim card trial on its connected management platform.
-A group of standardisation organisations joined together in 2012 to form OneM2M, an initiative which aims to develop common specifications.
+In 2014 global M2M connections are expected to reach a quarter of a billion; In 2013, Etisalat joined the M2M multi-operator alliance, which plans to launch a single worldwide Sim card trial on its connected management platform; A group of standardisation organisations joined together in 2012 to form OneM2M, an initiative which aims to develop common specifications.

 The Internet of Things includes elements of M2M; sensors network; Behavioural Attitudinal Geolocation; smart grids; information processing; Complex Event Planning (CEP); U-CEP, personal informatics; artificial intelligence; E-Science; NBN; Cloud Computing; smart cities; business opportunities; sector transformation, Big Data.